CursedHardware/usb-125khz-idrw/README.md

 # IDRW (Android)

-Android version for USB-HID 125kHz ID Reader, Support Android 4.0 and later version.
+IDRW stands for ID Read and Write, and this is an app that works on Android 4.0+ An app used for USB-HID 125kHz ID reader.

 This application will not be published to the Application Store (Play Store, etc).
+Therefore here is the only source to get this app.

+In addition, you can buy the compatible hardware from the following link.
 Hardware purchase link: <https://item.taobao.com/item.htm?id=536120855237>

 ## Screenshots

 <img src="https://i.imgur.com/wvn2OM1.png" width="320" />

-## Thanks
+## References

 Android USB Host documention
 - <https://developer.android.com/guide/topics/connectivity/usb/host>